Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Evaluation

 To ensure the quality of the LLM’s interpretation of sensor readings, we (i) design specific prompts to guide the LLM’s responses and (ii) develop an iterative re-generation method to filter out low-quality semantic interpretations and generate improved ones.
-To demonstrate the effectiveness of the automatic iterative re-generation method, we compared the KL divergence of the same activities across different datasets before and after applying the method.
-Specifically, for each activity, we measure the KL divergence between any two datasets both with and without applying the iterative re-generation method (i.e., ``w iterative re-generation'' and ``w/o iterative re-generation''), as shown in Figure~\ref{fig:kl_change}.
-After applying the method, the average KL divergence for the same activity across different datasets decreased by 58.75\%, indicating that the automatic iterative re-generation method significantly improves the quality of LLM responses and reduces the distribution gap in heterogeneous data.
+To demonstrate the effectiveness of the automatic iterative re-generation method, we compare the relative KL divergence of the same activities across different datasets before and after applying the method.
+Specifically, for each activity, we measure the relative KL divergence between any two datasets both with and without applying the iterative re-generation method (i.e., ``w iterative re-generation'' and ``w/o iterative re-generation''), as shown in Fig.~\ref{fig:kl_change}.
+After applying the method, the average relative KL divergence for the same activity across different datasets decreases by 16.92\%, indicating that the automatic iterative re-generation method significantly improves the response qualities of LLMs and reduces the distribution gap in heterogeneous data.

 To verify the impact of these methods on HAR performance, we compare our method with two variants: one using only simple prompts (w/o IGP) and another using only specifically designed prompts (w/o IG).
-As shown in Figure~\ref{fig:quality of llm}, the performance when using only simple prompts is the lowest, indicating that LLMs require guidance to generate high-quality responses.
-The combination of specially designed prompts and the automatic iterative re-generation method performs the best, demonstrating that our approach effectively enhances the quality of LLM responses, leading to improved human activity recognition outcomes.
+As shown in Fig.~\ref{fig:quality of llm}, the performance when using only simple prompts is the lowest, indicating that LLMs require guidance to generate high-quality responses.
+The combination of specifically designed prompts and the automatic iterative re-generation method performs the best, demonstrating that our method effectively enhances the quality of LLM responses, leading to improved performance in human activity recognition.